IQSS/dataverse/doc/sphinx-guides/source/api/apps.rst

 The introduction of Dataverse APIs has fostered the development of apps that are listed at http://dataverse.org/integrations and the :doc:`/admin/integrations` section of the Admin Guide.

-The apps below are open source, demonstrating how to use Dataverse APIs.
-Some of these apps (and others) are built on :doc:`/api/client-libraries` that are available for Dataverse APIs.
+The apps listed in this document are open source, demonstrating how to use Dataverse APIs.
+Some of them (and others) are built on :doc:`/api/client-libraries` that are available for Dataverse APIs.

 .. contents:: |toctitle|
 	:local: